-Prior to his career with Broward County, Labrador also served as staff counsel for the Florida House of Representatives' Committee on Insurance, focusing on health and life insurance issues.
-Additionally, he served as a senior attorney/assistant general counsel for the Florida Agency for Health Care Administration (including its predecessor the state DHRS' Office of Regulation and Health Facilities) handling trial and appellate litigation involving certificate-of-need, licensure, health care cost containment matters, bankruptcy issues, and health care facility construction.
+Prior to his career with Broward County, Labrador also served as staff counsel for the Florida House of Representatives' Committee on Insurance.
+Additionally, he served as a senior attorney/assistant general counsel for the Florida Agency for Health Care Administration.